 Do you remember when you first started reading your bible?
 I sure do!
-I would often jump from book to book, opening the bible at random and praying a scripture would jump out at me.
-Ha!
-Has anyone else done this?
-Let’s be honest - this ‘method’ of going through the bible wasn't really a method at all - I was only taking in bits and pieces - I really didn’t have an in-depth knowledge or understanding of the bible!
+I would often jump from book to book, opening the bible at random pages and praying that a scripture would jump out at me.

 1. Choose a book to study

 First, research the books in the bible and the sort of topics you’d like to cover - then choose one to get started with!
 If you're stuck on a place to start, I recommend familiarising yourself with the gospels, as they detail Jesus’ life and ministry on earth.
-Start with the gospel of John, as it focuses on who Jesus is, not just on what he did on earth.
+The Gospel of John is a great place to start, as it focuses on who Jesus is, and not just on what he did on earth.
+If you want a guided study, I've created a free, 21-day bible reading plan to help you navigate the book of John.
+Enter your email address below to get it sent to your inbox right away.

 2. Read a chapter a day.